dmatos2012/dotfiles/nvim/README.md

-# TJ's Config
+# David's Config

-Hi, this config is for TJ.
+Hi, this config was originally copied from TJs nvim config.

-It won't work for your computer!
-But, you can read it if you'd like :)

-Bye!
+After, I made some changes and now is a hybrid of both configs.